YahooArchive/fake-server/README.md

 #fake-server

+** Please Note: ** This repo is no longer maintained and has known security vulnerabilities.
+Use at your own risk!

 [![Build Status](https://travis-ci.org/yahoo/fake-server.svg)](https://travis-ci.org/yahoo/fake-server)

 Fake-server is a generic and non-intrusive tool used to mock any server response.
 It has been designed to address issues when running tests against unstable or slow external servers.